Get to know Canada:

 Each province and territory have its own capital city where its provincial or territorial government functions.

 Canadian Population and Climate:

 Approximately 33 million people live in Canada.
 It ranks 36th in population in the world.
 There are four different seasons: spring, summer, autumn (fall), and winter in Canada.
-During winter the days are shorter and colder whereas during summer days are longer and warmer.
-Canada has dramatic variations in climate which is influenced by many factors such as distance from large bodies of water, latitude, elevation, and prevailing winds.
+During winter, the days are shorter and colder whereas during summer days are longer and warmer.
+Canada has dramatic variations in the climate which is influenced by many factors such as distance from large bodies of water, latitude, elevation, and prevailing winds.